Eliot-Roxbergh/notes_pinephone/README.md

 ~~It started of being 50m wrong then it was 200m, 10km and now it's in dead.~~ It does give location in apps and firefox.
 After updated firmware and modem-sdk, GPS works. ~~Note that it could take a while until GPS is moderately accurate.~~ When I used GPS, accuracy was very bad around 100m (50-150m according to OpenStreetMaps), it did not improve if I had it on for longer.
-But needs to be investigated more.
+But needs to be investigated more. \
+**Update again:** IDK it seems like GPS is dead half the time, not sure when or why!

 ## Alarm app (that works in suspend)